-Significant assumption changes since the prior measurement date, September 30, 2018, for pension and OPEB include a reduction in both discount rates; continued impact of the updated experience study, which resulted in a lower than projected per person health benefit cost for OPEB; and favorable investment experience for both plans.
-There were no significant benefit terms changes for the pension or OPEB plans since the prior measurement date of September 30, 2018.
+Significant assumption changes since the prior measurement date, September 30, 2019, for the OPEB plan include a reduction in the health care cost trend rate of 0.50 percentage points, and the actual per person health benefit costs were lower than projected.
+There were no significant changes in assumptions for the pension actuarial valuation.
+There were no significant benefit terms changes for the pension or OPEB plans since the prior measurement date of September 30, 2019.